 Provider Alert: MTI Discount "Contract"

-A daisyBill client received a disturbing authorization document to treat an injured City and County of San Francisco (CCSF) employee.
+A daisyBill provider client received a disturbing document purporting to authorize treatment for an injured employee of City and County of San Francisco (CCSF).
 MTI America, a self-described “integrated network health solutions” company, sent the document, which:

 • Failed to list the claims administrator responsible for the treatment authorization (CCSF), and